 Want to make your own DIY dry shampoo?
 It’s easy and you probably have all of the ingredients you need in your cupboard.
 Not to mention, homemade dry shampoo is also very cheap.
+Here are some ideas:

 Recipe #1: Organic corn starch.
 It quickly absorbs all unnecessary grease and is easy to comb out.
 Simply apply it to your hair with a makeup brush and let it sit for a few minutes.
-Comb it our afterwards.
+Comb it out afterwards.

 How Dry Shampoos work

 Homemade dry shampoos don’t contain any harmful ingredients, but they’re no magic formula either.
-The open secret of their efficacy: various starches bind to the oils from your scalp; after a few minutes, these are easily combed out together, leaving your hair less greasy.
+The open secret of their efficacy: various starches bind to the oils from your scalp.
+After a few minutes, these are easily combed out together, leaving your hair less greasy.

-Does Shampoo Powder Cause a Grey Tinge?
+Does Dry Shampoo Powder Cause a Grey Tinge?

 For this reason, dry shampoos were long frowned upon; but in the last few years, they’ve made a significant comeback.
 Modern products absorb unnecessary oils and simultaneously provide more volume.
-Their formula prevents grayish tinge, because it requires just a small amount in order to be effective, and because it can be easily removed through brushing.
+Their formula prevents the greyish tinge, because it requires just a small amount in order to be effective, and because it can be easily removed through brushing.

-How to Use Dry Shampoo Correctly: DIY and Store Products
+How to Use Dry Shampoo Correctly

-Powder applied from a canister is somewhat trickier to use.
+Powder applied from a canister is nearly as simple to use.
 It’s easiest to apply it with a large makeup brush, since the shaker openings make it difficult to apply the correct amount directly to the hair.
 Shake out a little bit of the dry shampoo onto your palm or into a small dish and apply it with the brush.
 This allows for even distribution throughout your hair.
 Massage it in, allow it to work for a few minutes, comb it out, and you’re ready to go.
 You can apply DIY dry shampoo the same way.

-Ingredients you should Avoid
+DIY Dry Shampoo: Ingredients you should Avoid

 Both types of dry shampoo include additional ingredients like essential oils (for scent), silicone, solvents (propylene), and alcohol, all of which can harm people with allergies or sensitive skin.
 Many products also contain talc which is a suspected carcinogen.
 You should therefore always read the ingredients of your chosen products carefully in order to avoid any unintended health risks.
-Or make it yourself.
-With DIY dry shampoo, you’ll always know exactly what is in it.

 Do you like this post?